 Overview

 Colin Proksel focuses his practice on complex litigation across a wide set of industries.
-With over thirteen years of experience, he has a long track record of success representing clients in both state and federal court, alternative dispute resolution processes (including mediation and arbitration), and administrative proceedings.
+With over fifteen years of experience, he has a long track record of success representing clients in both state and federal court, alternative dispute resolution processes (including mediation and arbitration), and administrative proceedings.

 Colin graduated with distinction from the University of Iowa College of Law.
 Before joining Osborn Maledon, he served as a law clerk to the late Honorable Arthur L. Alarcón on the U.S. Court of Appeals for the Ninth Circuit and by designation in the Sixth and Eleventh Circuits.
 He was also a litigator at major firms in Chicago, New York, and California.